TerryV8/Aviv-Web-Technical-Test/SOLUTION.md

 By addressing these aspects, I am confident that the application is robust, secure, and ready for a smooth deployment to production.

-I welcome any feedback you may have and eagerly anticipate your insights, as I am committed to continuously refining and improving the code."
+I welcome any feedback you may have and eagerly anticipate your insights, as I am committed to continuously refining and improving the code.

 - **How would you deploy your implementation?**